terraform-viettelidc/terraform-provider-vcloud/website/docs/r/org.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_org"
+page_title: "Viettel IDC Cloud: vcloud_org"
 sidebar_current: "docs-vcd-resource-org"
 description: |-
-  Provides a VMware Cloud Director Organization resource.
+  Provides a Viettel IDC Cloud Organization resource.
 This can be used to create  delete, and update an organization.
 ---

 # vcd\_org

-Provides a VMware Cloud Director Org resource.
+Provides a Viettel IDC Cloud Org resource.
 This can be used to create, update, and delete an organization.
 Requires system administrator privileges.

 Supported in provider *v2.0+*